Trontor/OOSD/notes.md

 ## Streams

-Streams allow you too apply multiple functions to the same data.
+Streams allow you to apply multiple functions to the same data.

 ### Definition